cognitedata/inso-bootstrap-cli/README.md

 cdf:uc:all:owner-->uc:all:db__owner__raw
 cdf:uc:all:owner-->uc:all:db:state__owner__raw
 cdf:uc:all:owner-->uc:all:ds__owner__datasets
-CDF_DEV_all_OWNER-->cdf:all:owner
+CDF_DEV_ALL_OWNER-->cdf:all:owner
 cdf:all:owner-->all:db__owner__raw
 cdf:all:owner-->all:db:state__owner__raw
 cdf:all:owner-->all:ds__owner__datasets
 ```

 As one can see, even for this simple use case, the cli creates quite a lot of resources.
-The reason for this is to both provide the outward simplicity of a DAY1 setup like it is shown here, but with the possibility to add more granular group control later on.
-In this DAY1 setup, only the two top groups and one use-case group are mapped to actual AAD-groups.
+The reason for this is to both provide the outward simplicity of a DAY1 setup like it is shown here, but with the possibility to add more granular group control later.
+In this DAY1 setup, only the two top groups and one use-case group are mapped to actual IDP-groups.

 If we take a closer look at only the first namespace node.
 ```